SantosJGND/metagenomics_cluster_evaluation/deployment_benchmark/README.md

 nextflow run main.nf -profile conda --params_file deployment/params.json
 ```

-This will execute the workflow, simulating reads, classifying them, mapping them to references, clustering the results, and evaluating the clusters.
+This will execute the workflow, mapping them to references, clustering the results, and evaluating the clusters.

 # Nextflow workflow